DIGYSKY/Enigma/README.md

 - The NumPy library is used for numerical computations.

 ## License
-This program is licensed under the MIT License.
+This program is licensed under the GNU License.
 See the [LICENSE](LICENSE) file for details.

 ## Author
 Created by [DIGYSKY]